JDanielGutierrez05/prueba-master/backend/README.md

 Note: If the script show an error about permissions, execute this command `chmod +x database/migrations/migrate.sh`.

+### Database seeding

+First, to install dependencies required by seeding scripts run `npm i`.

+To run seeders, execute `node database/seeders/seed.sh`.

+Only `dev` and `test` environments are allowed to execute seeders, any other environment will skip this process even if accidentally executed.

 ### Deployment

 You can deploy `Cloud Formation Stacks` using `Serverless Framework` syntax: <https://www.serverless.com/framework/docs/providers/aws/cli-reference/deploy/>